newhavenrb/conferences/Home.md

 ## An open resource for an open community

-* This is like Wikipedia, but for Ruby conferences.
+* This is like Wikipedia, but for conferences.
 * This wiki [works offline](https://github.com/newhavenrb/conferences/wiki/_access) (which is great for conferences).
 It's just a `git` repo full of Markdown files.
 * It's more than just notes; we have summaries, discussions, slide/video/presenter links, mentioned gems, and more.
 Miss a talk?
 Can't remember the name of something?
 We've got your back.